darena-solutions/bluebuttonpro-public/docs/source/additional-information/azure-api-linking.rst

 into BlueButtonPRO.
 Before starting this section, ensure that you have registered your organization into our system.
 If you haven't done so, please review :ref:`azure-active-directory-users`.
 Additionally, the client application that will be used to request access tokens for our platform must also have been registered.
-Review the :doc:`getting-started` guide to learn more.
+Review the `getting-started` guide to learn more.

 Obtain an access token with your client by logging in with your Azure Active Directory credentials.
 The endpoint to configure your FHIR server is https://api.bluebuttonpro.com/FhirServers/aadfhirrecord.